Scythecode/scythecode.github.io/readme.md

-This is my simple about me website. if you are reading this, that means that I trust you not to break the website or add features without my permission!
+This is my simple about me website.
+I started it as a small hobby and to get my feet wet in terms of development. but now its a full project.

+Oh, this was meant to have documentation?
+It's a website, we don't need documentation for that!